35 perfect gifts to pamper the beauty lover in your life

 Yves Saint Laurent Rouge Pur Couture Lipstick Holiday Edition ($38; sephora.com)

 If you're gifting a single lipstick, make sure it's one that has it all, like this holiday-edition option from Yves Saint Laurent.
 It's luxurious, glamorous and also an incredible lipstick.
 While it's always recommended to pair a darker lip with a lip liner, these have impressive lasting power on their own — on top of being some of the most comfortable lipsticks we've ever tried.
-That's not to mention the stunning star-studded casing of the lipstick itself, which is sure to take center stage on anyone's vanity.
+That's not to mention the stunning star-studded casing, which is sure to take center stage on anyone's vanity.

 Laneige Kiss Me All Day ($35; sephora.com)

-Laneige lip products are like no other — incredibly moisturizing, delicious smelling and available in the cutest (yet minimalistic) packaging.
-This set of three is perfect for having a different option in your purse, at work and on your vanity, or they're a great opportunity to indulge in scents like peach and berry while you keep your lips moisturized.
+Laneige lip products are like no others — incredibly moisturizing, delicious-smelling and available in the cutest (yet minimalistic) packaging.
+This set of three is perfect for having different options in your purse, at work and on your vanity, or a great opportunity to indulge in scents like peach and berry while you keep your lips moisturized.

 Charlotte Tilbury Bar Of Gold Highlighting Palette ($58; sephora.com)